capitalbr/barwinism/barwinism/README.md

 * Upload Youtube video for each track.
 * Annotate highlighted selections as seen on Genius.com
 * Use markdown to udd pictures, links, & more to annotations.
-* Navigate to each track via the Charts page.
+* Navigate to each track via the Charts page (index).

+### Upcoming Features:

+* Edit track transcriptions and annotations.
+* User profile, album, and artist pages.
+* Comments section of track page.
+* Upvotes on annotations and comments.
+* Tags
+* List of user contributions shown on profile page.
+* Latest contribution page showcasing recent user contributions.